ncss-tech/soil-range-in-characteristics/readme.md

 ## Justification

 Currently the terms low, rv, and-high are mentioned in sections [618.2 and 618.3 of the NSSH](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/ref/?cid=nrcs142p2_054223), but not defined.
 A loose definition has made sense because of the highly variable methods used to populate the low, rv, and high values in all of the various data fields in NASIS that represent a collection of many different vintages and sources of soil survey data.
 And, for much of the uses of soil survey information, this level of precision likely provides enough accuracy.
 Additionally, this new more precise definition likely reflects how past data developers have thought about the meaning of low-rv-high.
 We have always tended to populate the rv as a median or a mode, rather than a mean - a commonly occuring value, near the center of the distribution of all observed values.
-We have always thought about the low and high as values within the observed data set that approximated not the extreme, but commonly observed, ends of the data distribution.
+We have always thoughtabout the low and high as values within the observed data set that approximated not the extreme, but commonly observed, ends of the data distribution.

 For recent, ongoing, and future data collection efforts however, we aspire to populate NASIS fields using as much field-collected data as possible.
 As our data becomes more and more widely used, it has become increasingly urgent that we establish more precise definitions for these data ranges.
 While acknowledging that older data may not have been populated using this particular guidance, updated definitions are needed for current work that can accommodate more data-driven and modern approaches to computing soil survey data ranges.
 Clear definitions will more completely convey our best available knowledge to users and provide a standard to assure the correct uses and limitations of our data.

 ## Proposed definition for new section C. in Part 618.2